BLU - The cart acts as a medic, giving me an advantage as we push up.

 BLU - I can get a lot of kills by locking down chokepoints as we move.
 Plus, the cart will heal me when medics refuse.

 Random - Both teams can use my services.
-If one team starts doing poorly, I may swap to them.
+If one team starts doing poorly, I may swap with them.

 RED - The bottlenecks almost always give me tons of points, and RED always wins the first round with me on their team.

 RED - I hate attacking through the tight bottlenecks of push maps.
 At least this way, I don't need to worry about sentries.